Principal Engineer

 High-volume templated video where one creative fans out into many platform and market variants in long-running bursts across tenants.

-The hard parts are fair scheduling, template-level reuse, and deadline-aware queueing under load that goes from idle to 50k+ requests in a second.
+The hard parts are template-level reuse and handling load that goes from idle to 50k+ requests per second, peaking near 80k.

 A tightly-coupled estate where shared databases, chained services, and deploy coupling meant one team's change could break another team's product.

-Establishing the decision practices the org now runs on: ADRs, RFCs, and design reviews adopted across most teams.
+Establishing the decision practices the org now runs on: ADRs, RFCs, and design reviews, now mandated org-wide.

 Pushing end-to-end ownership of each domain into the teams that build it, with feature flags and CI/CD as the default delivery posture.